History of Grand Canyon University in Timeline

 1990: GCU becomes NCAA Division II member

-In 1999, Grand Canyon University ended its affiliation with the Southern Baptist Convention, becoming non-denominational Christian.
+In 1999, Grand Canyon University ended its affiliation with the Southern Baptist Convention, transitioning to a non-denominational Christian institution.

-In the 1999-2000 academic year, Grand Canyon University officially transitioned to a non-denominational Christian institution.
+During the 1999-2000 academic year, Grand Canyon University officially became a non-denominational Christian institution.

 2004: Sale to Significant Education, LLC

-In 2004, facing financial difficulties, Grand Canyon University's trustees authorized its sale to California-based Significant Education, LLC, marking it as the first for-profit Christian college in the United States.
+In 2004, facing financial difficulties, Grand Canyon University's trustees authorized its sale to Significant Education, LLC, a California-based company, making it the first for-profit Christian college in the United States.

 2005: Significant Education Becomes a Corporation